-Located next to the Al Marmoom Heritage Village in the Al Lisaili area, this will get you into the heart of the action and enjoying a traditional Emirati past time side-by-side with the locals.
+Located next to the Al Marmoom Heritage Village in the Al Lisaili area, this will get you into the heart of the action and enjoying a traditional Emirati pastime side-by-side with the locals.

-Bring some binoculars and an open mind as you watch electronically controlled jockeys pound there way around the track, followed by a thundering stampeded of 4×4’s cheering their charges on.
+Bring some binoculars and an open mind as you watch electronically controlled jockeys pound their way around the track, followed by a thundering stampeded of 4×4’s cheering their charges on.

 An early start is needed, most action kicks of around 7:00 am and finishes by 9:00 am.
 If you come early, you may also get the opportunity to pet the camels and take some photos before they compete, curious tourists are made welcome!

 Camel Beauty Pageant in the UAE

 For something truly unique, try the Al Dhafra Festival.
 This is the absolute trip of a lifetime and an amazing cultural experience.
 As well as many traditional Bedouin events from Saluki racing to falconry – even sheep milking and date packing – the centrepiece event is the Camel Mazayna – a beauty contest for camels.
 Prize money is big and it’s taken very seriously.

 Held in the Western Region of Abu Dhabi every December, you can learn more here.

 Al Ain Camel Market

 Last but not least, if you’re prepared for a bit of a road trip, one of the most colourful and unique experiences to get on your UAE itinerary is a day trip to Al Ain, including the Al Ain Camel markets.